Getting a job

 The Equality Act (or Disability Discrimination Act in Northern Ireland) protects disabled people from discrimination at work, in education, when accessing public and private services, goods and facilities, and when renting or buying a home.

-Employers, education providers and providers of services, goods and facilities must ensure disabled people are not at a significant disadvantage compared to non-disabled people.
+Employers, education providers and providers of services, goods and facilities must ensure disabled people are not at a significant disadvantage to non-disabled people.

 This also applies to volunteering, work experience or unpaid internships.